TrellixVulnTeam/swahilipython_SCMU/Doc/howto/clinic.rst

 For string and object parameters, you can set them to ``None`` to indicate that there's no default.
 However, that means the C variable will be initialized to ``Py_None``.
-For convenience's sakes, there's a special value called ``NULL`` for just this reason: from Python's perspective it behaves like a default value of ``None``, but the C variable is initialized with ``NULL``.
+For convenience's sakes, there's a special value called ``NULL`` for just this reason: kutoka Python's perspective it behaves like a default value of ``None``, but the C variable is initialized with ``NULL``.